XYplorer-Scripts/ResolveFileContents/README.md

 When all items have been processed the script will attempt to restore the original selection (including focused item) and any existing color filters.

+In addition, a lot of the actual work is performed in functions allowing for further customization or usage by other scripts.

 ----------